Published: December 16, 2020

 So, what you can do is show couriers that now they have to go to another area where there are not enough workers yet.

 The main intention of this feature is to transfer orders to couriers.
 They should be able to either accept them or refuse to deliver.

 Example of how the Order Screen can look from another type of website (image by Code Catalyst)

 Couriers should also be able to access previous orders to doublecheck that they’ve attached the receipt and information about the client when needed.

 In case the total from all orders seems to be wrong in comparison with the amount of money they have, they might need to go back and check where this gap comes from.

 From here, couriers might need to access chats with customers.
 Besides, next to each order they should be able to see theratings and feedback that customers may leave after the order’s completed.

 And when it’s not, couriers will need to see special notes that customers leave regarding the order or pick-up address details.

-Normally, there would be a map in the Order Screen.
-The delivery address and route would be automatically put in so that couriers could start with the delivery straight away.
+Normally, there is also a map on the Order Screen.
+The delivery address and route are automatically put in so couriers can start with the delivery straight away.

 In most cases, such services would offer their couriers flexible working schedules.